 Add the flour to the onions, stirring to incorporate them, cook for about a minute, stirring gently.

-Dissolve the cornstarch in the COLD water, then add stock, instant mashed potato flakes, dissolved cornstarch water and spices to the pot, whisking gently to incorporate all of the ingredients over medium-high heat.
+Dissolve the cornstarch in the COLD water, then add the stock, instant mashed potato flakes, dissolved cornstarch water and spices to the pot, whisking gently to incorporate all of the ingredients over medium-high heat.
 Bring the mixture to a boil, whisking often.

 Reduce heat and simmer for 5 minutes.